 - There will be a honeycomb like network of bubbles visible when you tip the jar on its side.

 - It should be thick - like the consistency of warm peanut butter or thick pancake batter.
 When it doubles it will have an aerated, mousse like consistency.
 It will be stretchy and elastic - but still pourable.
 It should not be runny or watery.

 Ideally, it should be doubling within 4 to 6 hours of feeding - but it can sometimes happen within just 2 hours if it's warm.

-The Float Test
+Sourdough Starter Float Test

 How To Perform The Float Test: